AwrenNuit/countdown-timer/README.md

 - Material-UI

 ## Future Plans
-- Get rid of input up/down arrows
-- Add ability to countdown from a calendar date
+- Add ability to count down from a calendar date
 - Create theme toggle for Material-UI components

 If you have questions or concerns, email me at awren.nuit@gmail.com